codacy/docs/docs/getting-started/codacy-quickstart.md

 ## 3. Add repositories {: id="add-repositories"}

 Next, add the repositories that you wish to analyze.
-Codacy begins an initial analysis as soon as you add a repository and sets everything up to ensure your next commits on that repository are analyzed.
+Codacy begins an initial analysis as soon as you add a repository and sets everything up to ensure your next commits on the repository are analyzed.

 !!! note
     You can only add repositories on Codacy if you have the [necessary permissions on your Git provider](../organizations/roles-and-permissions-for-organizations.md).